YOUR ULTIMATE GUIDE

 One thing worth noting is that your school may not be teaching maths and physics in the exact order that Oxford expect you to be taught them.
 This means you do need to work through the official syllabus to make sure that you have seen everything and picked up any bits that you haven’t learnt at school yet (PAT.Ninja is the perfect platform for this).

 The main thing to remember when looking at the syllabus is that knowing the content is only half the challenge.
 What sets the PAT apart (and makes it more useful to the admissions tutors than just looking at your GCSE and mock results) is the way it asks you to apply the content in new or unusual contexts.
-This is why practicing with questions and past papers is so important as part of your preparation.
+This is why practising with questions and past papers is so important as part of your preparation.

 Can I resit the PAT Oxford?